Skill Editor

 - Add the widget to a workspace from the widget picker.

-- Select a skill from the header dropdown, or create one from the Skill List widget.
+- Select a skill from the header dropdown, or create/import one from the Skill List widget.

 - Edit the Name, Description, and Instructions fields.